In this guide you will find color-coded references to other guides and materials:

 Interception melee charges can be effective – pull out the knife an advance and wait in deep cloak as the enemy approaches, then sprint at the enemy while decloaking and activating the knife and stab them in the face.

-A newbie might keep running like nothing happened, while a veteran may jump forward and do a 180 noscope instakill with a Commissioner, or just suddenly turn around.
+After the first stab, a newbie might keep running like nothing happened, while a veteran may jump forward and do a 180 noscope instakill with a Commissioner, or just suddenly turn around.
 In that case, PS2 Movement Prediction is likely to screw with you, and it will look like enemy ran behind your back with far too much speed.

 Power knives are louder and produce faction-specific noises, so you need to account for the attention you might draw from other aware enemies.
 You don’t have to activate the knife for every kill, though.